KareenGh/Computer-Graphics/Assignment1Report/Assignment1Report_part3.md

 ![Assign1C-10(a=33)](https://user-images.githubusercontent.com/116673155/209306621-3f304e90-4451-49f0-bdf9-94f0663ae9d9.png)

-## 11. mplement a dolly zoom (the vertigo effect), and use a slider to control it.
+## 11. Implement a dolly zoom (the vertigo effect), and use a slider to control it.
 Show the result.